Create a multiboot Linux USB installer with Ventoy

 $ sudo sh Ventoy2Disk.sh -i /dev/sdX

-After the installation is complete, the USB will be divided into 2 partitions.
+After the installation is complete, the USB stick will be divided into 2 partitions:

-First partition is formatted with the exFAT filesystem.
-Copy iso files to this partition and place them anywhere.
-Ventoy will search all the directories and subdirectories recursively to find all the image files and list them in the boot menu alphabetically.
-When not using the USB as a boot installer, it will serve as a normal storage device.
+• Partition #1 - Formatted with the exFAT filesystem.
+Copy *.iso files to this partition and place them anywhere.
+Ventoy will search all the directories and subdirectories recursively to find all *.iso files and list them in the boot menu alphabetically.
+When not using the USB stick as a boot installer, this partition can be used as a typical storage device.

-If using a USB drive with plenty of space, rather than use all of it in a single partition, there is an option to reserve disk space and leave it free for later use.
+If using a USB stick with plenty of space - rather than use all of it in a single partition - there is an option to reserve disk space and leave it free for later use.

 $ sudo sh Ventoy2Disk.sh -i -r 32000 /dev/sdX